jboz/poc-quarkus-streams/README.md

 TODO:

-1. [ ] use the previous aggregate topic of execute order event
+1. [ ] use the previous aggregate topic of executed order event and apply transactions an account
-2. [ ] get historic
+2. [ ] read historic, multiple times
-3. [ ] get snapshot
+3. [ ] create snapshot
-4. [ ] emit a cancel a transaction event
+4. [ ] remove events from a key